AdityaCoppisetti/robotic-arm/journal.md

  21) motor rotation for +180 degrees j1 - 3240 degree / 9 revolutions
  22) full motor rotation for J1 range - 6480 degrees/ 18 revolutions

+so i guess thats it there defined but i may be missing something i dont know we'll see later , lets get onto joint 2 ( j1)

+## JOINT 2